google/zetasql/docs/lexical.md

 ### Enum literals
 <a id="enum_literals"></a>

 There is no syntax for enum literals, but integer or string literals will coerce to enum type when necessary, or can be explicitly CAST to a specific enum type name.
-See "Literal Coercion" in [Expressions, Functions, and Operators][functions-reference].
+For more information, see [Literal coercion][coercion].

 ### JSON literals
 <a id="json_literals"></a>